MetaFam/metagame-wiki/docs/how-does-it-work/phases-of-metagame.md

 ### Builds:

 <details>
-<summary>MetaFrame Alpha</summary>
+<summary>MetaOS v3</summary>

-You can think of it as a basic operating system & a manual for building and operating communities/societies/metagames.
-A combination of building blocks & methods we're using to build MetaGame, generalized, explained & improved for others to use.
+MetaOS is now a fully functional operating system together with a manual for building and operating communities/societies/networks/massive online coordination games.
+A mosaic of building blocks & methods we're using to build MetaGame, generalized, explained & improved for others to use.

-Read more in the [_MetaSys_ article](https://wiki.metagame.wtf/docs/Guilding/metasys).
+Read more in the [_MetaOS_ article](https://wiki.metagame.wtf/docs/what-we-do/metaos).

 </details>
 <details>